merkaliser/scilla-vanilla/Randao/Readme.md

 ## Test cases

-0. depositBounty : deposit the bounty specified while deploying contract by sending `_amount`.
-Expected: [Success] `BountyReceived`.
+0. setCompaign : deposit of bounty by consumer/founder and set/reset compaign by sending `_amount`.
+Expected: [Success] `Compaign`.
 1. commit: `commitment` (i.e. the sha256 hash of any number) is provided in between the commit phase (`5` to `15`) with correct `_deposit` (`_amount`).
 Expected: [Success].
 2. commit: `commitment` cannot be submitted twice by any address.
 Expected: [Failure] `-13`.
 3. commit: wrong `_amount` of zils i.e. required `deposit` is not sent.
 Expected: [Failure]`-1`.